-There are four core counseling psychology faculty members along with numerous other faculty who teach research, general psychology courses, urban education, and counseling courses.
-We will be hiring a new assistant professor to start Fall 2023.
+There are five core counseling psychology faculty members along with numerous other faculty who teach research, general psychology courses, urban education, and counseling courses.
 All faculty are available to assist students with their development as competent professionals.
 Faculty profiles are available at http://facultyprofile.csuohio.edu/csufacultyprofile/index.cfm?college=EDU

 Graham Stead, Ph.D.
 Professor

 Julia C. Phillips, Ph.D.
 Associate Professor and Director of Training

 Cassandra Hinger, Ph.D.
 Assistant Professor

 DEGREE COMPLETION REQUIREMENTS

 · Year 1:Full time course enrollment for each semester and 6 credits in summer session

 · Year 2:Full time course enrollment for each semester and practicum